assemblaj/Visual-Novel-Toolkit/README.md

 Other Features
 -----------------------
-Menu Class (clickable menus, add menu items, specific Menu Item rendering ) Fade out/ in transition
+-Menu Class (clickable menus, add menu items, specific Menu Item rendering ) -Fade out/ in transition
-Animated text (*typewriter effect*)
+-Animated text (*typewriter effect*)
    - Has it's own class for performing triggers when a specific line of text is reach.

 Features to come
 -----------------------
-Menu based decisions (along with Map to store choices made by user) Class for Custom Triggers (note to me, just search both the custom class and the regular class (re: reflection))
+-Menu based decisions (along with Map to store choices made by user) -Class for Custom Triggers (note to me, just search both the custom class and the regular class (re: reflection))
-Class for triggers to be performed on completion of another trigger An example game
+-Class for triggers to be performed on completion of another trigger -An example game
-Maybe a javadoc
+-Maybe a javadoc